vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

      **IMPORTANT**: Do not select **Power Off**.

 2. Depending on the type of upgrade you are performing, remove the appropriate disks from the older appliance.

+  1. Right-click the older vSphere Integrated Containers appliance, and select **Edit Settings**.
+  2. Hover your pointer over the appropriate disk and click the **Remove** button on the right.
+  3. **IMPORTANT**: Do not check the **Delete files from this datastore** checkbox for any of the disks that you remove.
+  3. When you have marked the appropriate disks for removal, click **OK**.

     <table>
   <tr>